The amount of interest, calculated daily, that has accumulated on the unpaid amount of your loan.

 If a payment is not received by the due date, it is considered delinquent.
 Delinquencies greater than 30 days are generally reported to national credit bureaus.

-A letter that is sent to you acknowledging that your loan is approved and letting you know when the money will be sent to your school, as well as the loan amount and any fees (origination or guarantee).
+A letter that is sent to you acknowledging that your loan is approved and letting you know when the money will be sent to your school, as well as the loan amount and any fees (origination).
 This marks the successful completion of the loan application process.

 A notification of the actual cost and terms of a loan, which includes the interest rate and any additional finance charges.